Maps-Messaging/demo_viasat/README.md

 ## Requirements

+The event flow for this demo is as follows

+client ⇆ Maps Server ⇆ [ Satellite Modem (serial) | Web Server (REST) ] ⇆ Maps Server ⇆ client

 ### Maps Messaging Components
 - Maps Server configured to communicate with the satellite modem
 - Maps Server configured to communicate with the REST API